samjulien/blog/_posts/2018-05-17-ruby-on-rails-killer-workflow-with-docker-part-2.md

 Once you create the pull request, the detailed PR page shows _One check pending_ and starts to build and test the pull request via Travis CI.

-Note: testing the pull request takes time as the bundler cache is not used from staging branch.
+Note: testing the pull request takes time as the bundler cache is not used from the staging branch.

 Once all Travis Tests are over, you'll see _All checks_ have passed with the merge button turning bright green.
 You can now safely _merge the pull request_ to `master` branch.
 Click on _Merge pull request_ button and then on _Confirm Merge_ button.